A marmot spends 80% of its life below ground

 This animal belongs to the Sciuridae family and the class Mammalia.

-There are 15 species.
-Some of them include:
+There are 15 species of this ground squirrel.
+They include:

-Yellow-bellied marmots have short brown fur on their back and head along with yellow fur on their bellies.
+Yellow-bellied marmots have short brown fur on their back and heads along with yellow fur on their bellies.
 They have small ears, a black nose, and claws strong enough to dig deep burrows.
 In terms of size, these rodents measure 18.5 inches to 27.5 inches in length.
 Its bushy tail can measure up to 8 inches long.
 This rodent spins and lifts its tail as it runs.
-The weight range for this animal goes from 3.5lbs to 11.5lbs.
+The weight range for this animal goes from 3.5 lbs to 24 lbs.
 Thirteen golf tees lined up end to end on the ground would equal the length of a 27-inch long animal.
 Alternatively, an 11-pound marmot is equal in weight to a gallon can of paint.

-The largest species is the Olympic marmot.
+The largest species is the Olympic marmot animal.
 This animal can weigh up to 18 pounds.
 Though this animal isn’t a pet, it’s almost as heavy as an adult dachshund!

-These animals make their homes in small spaces or in areas that are hard to access.
+Marmots are animals that make their homes in small spaces or in areas that are hard to access.
 This could be a crevice in a rock or a burrow beneath a collection of boulders.
 Many of their predators can’t gain access to these burrows and tunnels.
 This is another way they can escape an enemy or stay out of sight while scanning the area.

 These animals are active during the day.
 Many of them lay on rocks sunning themselves in the morning, then look for food.
 Most of them are social animals and live in colonies with 10 to 20 other animals.
 However, some species live by themselves or with just one other marmot.
 This is a shy animal with a lot of predators.
 It prefers to stay underground and out of sight most of the time.